aldenschmidt/aldenschmidt.github.io/content/_index.md

 ---
 heading: "Hi, I'm Alden"
-subheading: "Welcome to my blog!
-Mostly about security and maybe keyboards."
+subheading: "Welcome to the blog, mostly about security."
 handle: "birch"
 ---